-In fact, it’s thought that color TV first started in the US through CT – meaning you might have the state the thank for a lot of your entertainment!
+In fact, it’s thought that color TV first started in the US through CT – meaning you might have the state to thank for a lot of your entertainment!

 Connecticut has a strong history in terms of firearms production.
 In fact, the state was the birthplace of Samuel Colt, who is of course known as the inventor of the revolver.
-His name can be found on many firearms to this day, for example the Colt .45.
+His name can be found on many firearms today, for example, the Colt .45.

 Connecticut is also home to what is said to be the oldest public library – at least a funded one – in the whole of the country.
 The Scoville Memorial Library, in Salisbury, has been offering books out to borrowers since 1771.
 Who needs the internet?

 What’s more, the state also has the distinction of being home to the oldest newspaper still in continuous production.
 The paper in question is the Hartford Courant, which has been claiming readers since October 1764.
 Hartford, of course, is Connecticut’s capital.

 Another odd nickname for the state is ‘The Land of Steady Habits’.

 12. It’s a fairly rich state.